ketaro/socket_lesson/README.md

 	my_socket.close()

-## Receive Some Data
+### Receive Some Data

 Making a connection is fine and all, but not very interesting by itself.
 The server might be trying to tell us something!
 Let's try and receive what it's sending us.
-With our file, we could use readline() to get an line of text.
+With our file, we could use readline() to get a line of text.
 For our Socket, we need to specify how much data we'd like receive at a time.
 Networks usually break up data before sending it over the wire.
 The Socket library will handle all of that for us, but chances our we haven't received all the data yet, so we usually write our network application to take this into account and read the chunks of data as they come in.

 For now, just add the following before your .close() command: